-India’s Republic Day marked with massive farmer protests
+Tractors bring protests into Indian capital on Republic Day

-NEW DELHI (AP) — Tens of thousands of farmers massed on tractors outside the Indian capital as the nation celebrated Republic Day on Tuesday in the backdrop of agricultural protests that have grown into a rebellion and rattled the government.
+NEW DELHI (AP) — Tens of thousands of farmers drove a convoy of tractors into the Indian capital as the nation celebrated Republic Day on Tuesday in the backdrop of agricultural protests that have grown into a rebellion and rattled the government.

+The capital’s roads were swarmed by rows upon rows of tractors bearing flags of India and farm unions.
+Farmers, wearing distinctive colorful turbans, shouted slogans against Prime Minister Narendra Modi and what they call his “black laws.”
+Thousands more marched on foot while dancing and singing, and at one place they were showered with flower petals by residents, some of whom recorded the unprecedented rally on their phones.

+“We want to show Modi our strength,” said Satpal Singh, a farmer who marched into the capital on a tractor along with his family of five.
+“We will not surrender.”

+The protests were set off by new agricultural laws Parliament passed in September.
+Modi’s government insists the laws will benefit farmers and boost production through private investment, but farmers fear cartelization and commercialization of agriculture will devastate their earnings.

+The government has offered to amend the laws and suspend their implementation for 18 months.
+But farmers insist they will settle for nothing less than a complete repeal.
+They plan a march by foot to the Indian Parliament on Feb.
+1, when the country’s new budget will be presented.

-The tractor rally overshadowed the Republic Day celebrations in New Delhi even as the annual military parade was scaled down because of the pandemic.
+The tractor rally overshadowed the Republic Day celebrations in New Delhi even as the annual military parade was scaled down because of the coronavirus pandemic.

 A thin crowd assembled beside the ceremonial Rajpath boulevard in New Delhi to watch a display of the country’s military power and cultural diversity.
 People wore masks and adhered to social distancing as police and military battalions marched along the parade route.
 Several states displayed their floats to present their culture and the army showcased its latest equipment during the parade.